Travels with Wgrabow

 We were readying for military retirement at that time.
 September 9, Dawn returned from a trip hunting for our future retirement location.
 Two days later, I was treating a patient when the word came that an aircraft hit one of the Towers.
 Instantly we knew it was not an accident.
 Our whole world had changed.
 On her trip of just two days prior, Dawn was able to practically run on to any waiting flight with no hesitation or interference.
 That world was gone.

 Not long after, we re-visited New York City with our two children.
 Remnants of buildings, piles of rubble, memorials with bouquets of flowers, cranes and other construction equipment still sifting through the wreckage.
-It was hard to consider the enormity of the consequences.
+It was hard to fully consider the enormity of the consequences.

 Back on base at Fort Drum, a few people suggested that I may not be allowed to retire.
 As the dental representative, I attended the initial meeting of base command staff to plan the 10th Mountain Division’s deployment to Afghanistan.
 They would be the first major unit to be sent.
 The meeting was nothing like Hollywood would envision it.
 Instead, the meeting had a business-like atmosphere.
 History, geography, culture, climate, previous Soviet experience were all discussed in a very fact-based manner.
 There was no ego-based intonation.
 Very calm and thorough.
 Sequencing of necessary logistic preparations was begun.